Gap Year and Service

 - Find out if your organization will contact you when you return to the U.S. to offer you further support in re-adjusting to life back home.

-It is wise to get your parents' support and guidance in planning your gap year experience.
-Some parents are very supportive and may have even participated in similar programs themselves.
-However, some parents may be apprehensive about the idea of taking time off after graduation, especially if you are going far away from home.
+It is wise to get your family and friends' support and guidance in planning your gap year experience.
+Some folks are very supportive and may have even participated in similar programs themselves.
+However, some may be apprehensive about the idea of taking time off after graduation, especially if you are going far away from home.

-Below are some tips for persuading and talking with parents about your plan.
+Below are some tips for persuading and talking about your plan.

-- Get them involved early in the planning and preparation of your experience.
+- Get your support system involved early in the planning and preparation of your experience.
 Show them the resources you have collected, let them conduct some of the online research and ask them for advice and ideas.
-They will feel better knowing they have a say in your plans.
+They will feel better knowing that you value their opinion.

 - Show them you are responsible before talking with them by doing thorough research about the destinations you intend to visit or the experience in which you hope to participate.